Main Content

 end

 This example shows how to import a network from PyTorch and train the network to classify new images.
-Use the importNetworkFromPytorch function to import the network as a uninitialized dlnetwork object.
+Use the importNetworkFromPytorch function to import the network as an uninitialized dlnetwork object.
 Train the network by using a custom training loop.

 This example uses the modelLoss, modelPredictions, and preprocessMiniBatchPredictors helper functions.